traitecoevo/ksi/README.md

 Once devtools is installed, run

 ```
-library(devools)
+library(devtools)
-install_github("richfitz/ksi")
+install_github("traitecoevo/ksi")
 ```

 and the package will be installed.

-There is really only one function in the package: `ksi`.
+There is really only one useful function in the package: `ksi`.
 See the help page `?ksi` for more information once installed and loaded.